-In this section, we consider the single-photon state obtained at the output of the left branch of the Hong-Ou-Mandel apparatus, providing a detailed discussion of \cref{eq:PsiO}.
+In this section, we consider the single-photon state obtained at the output of the left branch of the Hong-Ou-Mandel apparatus, providing a detailed discussion of the input encoding.
 We adopt units in which $c = 1$.

 Consider a generic single-photon state, generated by a monochromatic source with longitudinal position $z$